Super Smart Energy Savers

-Smart meters ensure your bills are accurate and come with an in-home display that shows exactly how much energy is being used in near-real time and in pounds and pence, giving customers more control over their energy use.
-If you’re trying to limit your energy use to keep bills down, knowing how much you are using – and what you’re spending – can be a huge help.
-As can knowing what the bill will be before it arrives.
+Smart meters provide accurate monthly bills, rather than estimates, which help you make sure you're only paying for the energy you use.
+They also come with an in-home display that shows exactly how much energy is being used in near-real time and in pounds and pence.
+This gives you more control over your energy use.
+If you’re trying to limit your energy use to keep bills down, knowing how much you are using (and what you’re spending) can be a huge help.
 And they’re available at no extra cost from your energy supplier.

 If you’re interested, simply type your energy supplier in the box below:

 - Ultimate energy saving tips - check out our energy saving tips to see how you can save energy.

 - How smart meters could help prepay customers save money- find out how smart meters could help you if you’re on prepay mode.

 - Energy saving tips in the kitchen - find out about some energy saving tips in the kitchen that may help you reduce energy consumption.